kmggh/walk_expression_tree/README.md

 Walk a tree of (arithmetic) operators and values and process them.
 Each node is an operator and each leaf node is a numeric value.

+Brian presented this basic problem to me as a possible interview question and I was inspired to write a developed version.

 To Run
 ------